 All the other intangibles are depreciated on a straight-line basis, over a period of 3 years.
+During 2023, the costs incurred with the website implementation that met the capitalization criteria of IAS 38 Intangible assets were capitalised as a new intangible asset, in the amount of RON 937,345, which is amortized over a period of 3 years.

-The capitalized cost for intangible assets recognized during the year is included in the other intangible assets on the balance sheet.
+The capitalized cost for other intangible assets such as development of internal IT applications, was recognized during the year, in the amount of RON 3,972,337, and it is already included in the other intangible assets on the balance sheet - for further details please also see Note 18.1.